 For those of you familiar with Dave Ramsey and his opinions about life insurance, you may find it interesting that he’s not licensed to sell life insurance.

-Since Ogletree Financial is a life insurance broker for all of the top life insurance companies, of course, we have the Dave Ramsey Life insurance plan.
-You can see who the best companies for term life insurance are by getting a life insurance quote, but you won’t find a rate called Dave Ramsey Insurance.
+Ogletree Financial is a life insurance broker for all of the top life insurance companies.
+Of course, we have the Dave Ramsey Life insurance plan.
+You can see who the best companies for term life insurance are by using our insurance quoter, but you won’t find a policy called Dave Ramsey Insurance.

 Dave Ramsey Life Insurance Recommendations

 Now Dave doesn’t really agree with our stance on IUL insurance but we all have opinions.

 An IUL policy can be great for building tax-free income and usually purchased by high-income earners and people that have maxed out traditional retirement plans.
 For these folks who are wanting to create wealth for retirement, Dave Ramsey Insurance just won’t be a viable solution.